Condemnation and eminent domain are two terms that you’ll encounter when buying laand.

 The attorney can help determine if the offer is fair.

-While most property owners receive fair offers, it is still best to check with an attorney.
+While most property owners receive fair offers, it is still best to check.

 4. Consider all of these questions when thinking about just compensation